pshrmn/foraging/docs/source/tutorial.rst

 .. image:: img/completed-selectors.png

 Now, all of the desired selectors are created, but some of the nodes are still in red.
-That is because we still need to create Attrs for them.
+That is because we still need to create Rules for them.

 Create Rules
 ^^^^^^^^^^^^